janakanuwan/web-page-design/webpack-example-react-3/STEPS.md

 >- Why do you have to bind functions inside constructor?

 5. Using local state to show values
     - Where should we keep that state?
 How do we decide that?
+Hint: [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)
+    - Which data should we keep in state?

 ```javascript
 // src/view/Hero.jsx